-In some of Ez's discussions on these topics, he has been quite vague, obscure or opaque.
-In fact, at some point, he was not clear on the matter himself.
-Now, proceeding with an explanation of the three1."Once more unto the breach, dear friends, once more."2
+In some of Ez's discussion on these topics, he has been quite vague, obscure or opaque.
+In fact, at some point, it would appear that he was not clear on the matter himself.
+Now, proceeding with an explanation of the three^[1].
+"Once more unto the breach, dear friends, once more"^[2]